 Driving with too much air pressure means that less of the tread is in contact with the pavement, making it easy to lose control.
 Too little air pressure means that the tires are too soft and could cause the vehicle to lose control, especially if the tire is on the front.

 If you notice uneven wear and feathering of the tread, your vehicle might need an alignment or it might have an issue with the suspension – or both.

 During inclement weather, you should have no less than 4/32-inch of tread, and anything below 2/32-inch is a major safety concern.
 Every tire has bar indicators between the treads.
 If the tread is the same height as the bar indicators, you need new tires.
 You can also check the tread depth with a quarter and a penny.
 If you stick the penny in so Lincoln’s head is pointing down and you can see the top of his head, you have 2/32-inch of tread and need to replace the tires immediately.
 You can do the same test with a quarter, but if you can see the top of Washington’s head, you have 4/32-inch of tread left.

 Contact Repair One

-If you need new tires, call our Repair One auto repair shop in Klein, Tx. or The Woodlands, Tx. or use our online form to schedule an appointment.
+If you need new tires, call our Repair One auto repair shop in Klein, Tx. or The Woodlands, Tx., order your tires below and use our online form to schedule an appointment.